 Publix has received numerous awards for being a great place to shop.
-But customers don’t care about rewards.
+But customers don’t care about awards.

-Where Publix makes its best impression, in addition to maintaining clean, well-stocked, well-staffed stores, is in finding opportunities to do something unexpected and wonderful.
+Where Publix makes its best impression, in addition to maintaining clean, fully stocked, well-staffed stores, is in finding opportunities to do something unexpected and wonderful.
 Their people do the little things that feel like big things to their customers.
 Consider the following examples:

 My 3-year-old niece loves riding in Publix’s kids’ shopping carts that look like a car complete with steering wheel.
 But each store has a limited number of these special carts.
 One time all those carts were in use and my niece was disappointed to find she’d have to ride in one of the plain carts.